KyuuKiya/Honours-Thesis-Project/README.md

 ## Introduction

-This repository includes all related codes in the honours thesis titled "Volumetric CT Small Bowel Segmentation using Deep Learning" from the University of Sydney.
+This repository includes all related codes in the honours thesis titled "Volumetric CT Small Bowel Segmentation using Deep Learning" from the University of Sydney, 2021.

 ## Dependencies